 - Repeat second-degree felony: 15 years.

 Can Lawyers Do Something?

-Many defense lawyers will tell you mandatory minimum sentences are unfair.
+Many lawyers will tell you mandatory minimum sentences are unfair.
 They’re right.
 First of all, such sentences don’t take into consideration the mitigating circumstances and they remove the judge’s ability to determine the proper sentence for a particular case.
 Unfortunately, judges don’t have the power to overrule mandatory sentences.

 When facing charges that carry a mandatory minimum sentencing, it’s easy to believe hiring a lawyer is unnecessary.
 On the contrary, when facing such charges, having an experienced lawyer that understands the mandatory minimum sentencing guidelines is paramount.
-At LJW Legal, our attorneys are committed to providing our clients with the most aggressive defense and responsible legal counsel.
+At LJW Legal, our attorneys are committed to providing our clients with the most aggressive and responsible legal counsel.
 Unlike other law firms, we will never feed you or your family with false hope or make promises we cannot keep.

 Rather, our mission is to help you navigate the legal system and fight to achieve the best possible outcome for your case.
-If you or someone you know is facing criminal charges, don’t wait until it’s too late, schedule your private and complimentary case evaluation to speak with our criminal defense lawyers.
+If you or someone you know is facing criminal charges, don’t wait until it’s too late, schedule your private and complimentary case evaluation to speak with our lawyers.